Note to a bewildered younger autistic friend, corrected by a teacher for being…

 Just so they’ll like us.
 Or to make our parents happy…

-So we’re NOT disappointing children, unreliable besties, students who don’t live up to their potential, non-team players, hypochondriacs, sinners, shudder… borderline personalities…
+So we’re NOT disappointing children, unreliable besties, students who don’t live up to their potential, non-team players, hypochondriacs, sinners, or shudder… borderline personalities…

 We’re extraordinary cats.